linuxdweller/Blog/src/content/blog/en/nvim-typescript-config.md

 Code completion is done with [`blink.cmp`](https://github.com/rafamadriz/friendly-snippets).
 For snippets we use [`rafamadriz/friendly-snippets`](https://github.com/rafamadriz/friendly-snippets).

 `curl` is required for this plugin to work.
-If you do not have it installed you will get an error when starting NeoVim.
+If you do not have it installed you will get an error when starting Neovim.

 ```lua
 {